The Google Play Store may have millions of different apps, but it doesn’t always have what I want.

 Amazon changes up this page often, but no matter what they do to the top part of the page, there will always be a button or link that looks something like the “Get Amazon Underground” button above.
 Click on that to begin the download process.

-They give you a very brief set of instructions on how to sideload apps from unknown sources, but neglect to mention anything about the security risks involved.
+They give you a very brief set of instructions on how to sideload apps from unknown sources, but neglect to mention the security risks involved.
 While disappointing, it’s not very surprising.
-In order to install anything from Amazon Underground the Unknown Sources setting would have to remain on.
+To install anything from Amazon Underground the Unknown Sources setting would have to remain on.

 But I’ll go more into my recommendations at the end of this tutorial.